Originally published in the winter 2017 issue of the American Fitness Magazine.

 - Recovery is the body’s process for restoring homeostasis.

 The human body is designed to tackle stress—we either adapt or perish (hence the concept of “survival of the fittest”).

 An intense, acute bout of physiological stress followed by adequate recovery, which enables adaptation and restores homeostasis, is generally considered healthy (Sapolsky 2004).
 However, physiological stress that is not followed by adequate recovery can, over time, compromise homeostasis and immune function, increasing the probability of injury, illness and the onset of nonfunctional overreaching or overtraining.
 Considering these implications, it’s no surprise that experts have turned their attention to studying stress and recovery.

 Types of Recovery

 Though recovery is a critical phase of the exercise-adaptation cycle, it is among the least understood and most under-researched components of training.
-Essentially, recovery is a process that includes rest, refueling, rehydration, regeneration (repair), resynthesis, reduction of inflammation and restoration that ultimately returns the body to homeostasis.
+Essentially, recovery is a process that includes rest, refueling through nutrition, rehydration, regeneration (repair), resynthesis, reduction of inflammation and restoration that ultimately returns the body to homeostasis.